garlicdevs/Fruit-API/README.md

 Please cite our work in your papers or projects as follows.
 All contributions to the work are welcome.

 Ngoc Duy Nguyen, Thanh Thi Nguyen, Hai Nguyen, and Saeid Nahavandi, "Review, Analyze, and Design a Comprehensive Deep Reinforcement Learning Framework," DOI: 10.13140/RG.2.2.16789.06883, 2020.
+[Paper Link](https://www.researchgate.net/publication/339446068_Review_Analyze_and_Design_a_Comprehensive_Deep_Reinforcement_Learning_Framework?channel=doi&linkId=5e536065299bf1cdb94569a1&showFulltext=true)